Introduction

 Death

-James and Sarah both died in the Wells area in 1932, in or just before the second quarter.
+James and Sarah both died in the Wells area in 1932, in or just before the second quarter of the year.
 James was 74, and Sarah was 73.
 Their last residence may have been the home of their married daughter, Ada Parsons.

 Children